-Albuca was first collected in the 1800’s and today there are 150 recognized species.
-Not all of these are in cultivation, but the varieties that are make especially appealing and unique plants for the summer garden.
-Most specimens have white, green or yellow drooping or erect flowers with three petals.
+Albuca was first discovered in the 1800s, and today there are 150 recognized species.
+Not all of these are in cultivation.
+Most have white, green, or yellow drooping or erect flowers with three petals.

-In their native South America, Albuca blooms in late winter to early spring.
-In North America, these should be planted for spring to summer bloom times.
+In their native habitat, Albucas bloom in late winter to early spring.
 Growing Albuca usually starts with seeds or bulbs.
-Seeds can take 3 years to produce flowers.
+Seeds can take three years to produce flowers.

 Growing Conditions and General Care

-Albuca bulbs require sandy, loose soil in full to partial sun to produce their characteristic blooms.
+Albucas require sandy loose soil and full to partial sun to produce their characteristic blooms.
 The plants can grow 3 to 4 feet (90 to 120 cm) tall with a slightly smaller width.
-Good cultivation encourages removal of the bulb from the outdoors in zones with frost.
-They are not frost hardy and cold temperatures can damage the bulb.
+Good cultivation encourages the removal of the bulb from the outdoors in zones with frost.
+They are not frost-hardy, and cold temperatures can damage the bulb.

-These South African natives look particularly attractive in rock gardens, slopes and even containers.
+These plants look particularly attractive in rock gardens, slopes, and even containers.
 The biggest requirement for Albuca care is superior drainage.
 The regions to which they are native are not known for consistent moisture, which means it is drought tolerant once established.
-Consistent watering at planting is necessary to mimic the rainy season but thereafter, light watering is all that is necessary when caring for Albuca.
+Constant watering at planting is necessary to mimic the rainy season, but after that, light watering is all that is necessary when caring for Albuca.

-Fertilize the bulbs annually at installation and in the early spring with a good all-purpose bulb food.
+Fertilize the plants annually at installation and in early spring with a portion of good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.

-The best way to propagate is from offsets, which can be divided away from the parent plant and separately planted.
-Not all Albuca produce offsets so you may need to rely upon seeds to get more of these exciting plants.
+The best way to propagate Albucas is from offsets divided away from the parent plant and separately planted.
+Unfortunately, not all Albucas produce offsets, so you may need seeds to get more of these exciting plants.

 Fresh seeds generally germinate a week after sowing.
-They should be planted at the same time the parent plant is actively resprouting.
-It needs to be planted fairly quickly, as seed has a viability period of only about 6 months.
+They should be sown while the parent plant is actively resprouting.
+It needs to be planted fairly quickly, as seeds have a viability period of only about six months.
 Once planted, keep seedlings moderately moist in medium light and a warm area.
-In about 3 years, you can look forward to another plant which may be different from the parent plant, as these seeds tend to hybridize easily.
+In about three years, you can look forward to another plant that may be different from the parent plant, as these seeds tend to hybridize easily.